-This page features the FIAT aircraft designed by ing.
-Giuseppe Gabrielli during the Regia Aeronautica years.
-Born in Sicily 1903 he had a long distinguished career that continued long after WWII.
-He died in 1987.
+This page features aircraft that ing.
+Giuseppe Gabrielli developed for FIAT during the Regia Aeronautica era.
+Born in Sicily 1903, he had a long distinguished career that continued long after WWII had ended.

 FIAT G.5.
 This aircraft was a fairly large 1930's single-engined low-wing monoplane built for touring and training purposes.
-Only a handful were built in various guises.
-Choroszy Modelbud do a nice 1/72 resin kit.
-Aerofan 80 features a useful article on this aircraft.
+Only a handful were built.
+Choroszy Modelbud do a nice 1/72 resin kit and Aerofan 80 features a useful article on this aircraft.

 FIAT G.12.
-A tri-motor transport powered by FIAT A74 radials.
+A tri-motor transport powered by FIAT A.74 radials.
 It first flew in 1940 and a total of 104 were built.
-Originally designed for commercial airline use, most were used by the Regia Aeronautica for transport and as troop carriers.
-The sole kit of this aircraft was the Aerodim/SEM Model 1/72 resin model which is now discontinued.
+Originally designed for commercial airline use, most were used by the Regia Aeronautica as transport & troop carriers.
+The sole kit of this aircraft was the Aerodim/SEM Model 1/72 resin model which is now OOP.

 FIAT G-18.
 First flown in 1935, the first 3 G.18's had FIAT A.59 radials which were found to be underpowered.
 6 more G.18's were built with the uprated FIAT A.80 engine.
 They were operated by the LATI airline on European routes and were all commandeered by the Regia Aeronautica for troop transport.
-Issue 87 of Aerofan has a major article on this aircraft.
-Italiankits have a 1/72 G.18 resin kit penned as a future release.
+Issue 87 of Aerofan has a large article on this aircraft.
+ItalianKits released a 1/72 resin kit, originally an Italian Wings product, but Fabrimore-Soldier now own the masters.

 FIAT G.50 Freccia.
-Although Celestino Rostatelli was FIAT's 'go to' designer at the time, the air ministry decided to develop Gabrielli's G.50 concept, being Italy's first all-metal monoplane fighter with retractable undercarriage.
-The distinctive open cockpit was introduced after complaints about the enclosed Serie I canopy during service with the Aviazione Legionaria in Spain.
-Despite good handling, it suffered from a lack of firepower and performance and ultimately they were relegated to training duties with both the Regia Aeronautica and the Luftwaffe.
-The G.50 saw more success in the Finnish Airforce where they proved very effective against the Soviets during 1941, losing just three G.50's against 99 victories, 23 of which were claimed by ace pilot Oiva Tuominen.
-The FIAT G.50 has proved to be a very popular modelling subject probably due to its distinctive appearance.
+Although Celestino Rostatelli was FIAT's favoured designer at the time, the air ministry showed much interest in Gabrielli's G.50 concept.
+It was Italy's first all-metal monoplane fighter design.
+The distinctive open cockpit was introduced during service with the Aviazione Legionaria in Spain after complaints about the original Serie I's enclosed canopy.
+Despite good handling, it suffered from a lack of firepower & performance and was relegated to training duties with both the Regia Aeronautica & Luftwaffe.
+The G.50 saw more success in the Finnish Air force where they proved very effective against the Soviets during 1941, losing just three G.50's against 99 victories, 23 of which were claimed by ace pilot Oiva Tuominen.
+The G.50 has proved to be a very popular modelling subject.

-In the past, this fine aircraft had been badly served by model kit companies with just the very basic 1/72 Supermodel & Frog/Revell kits and the poor 1/48 Smer kit to choose from.
-Most kits since then have been discontinued.
-This includes the 1/32 Pacific Coast Models kit, the 1/72 Misterkit resin kit, the 1/48 RCR resin kits and the 1/48 Classic Airframe kit.
-Fortunately Special Hobby and Flying Machines released a range of good quality 1/72 & 1/48 kits but they are getting scarce.
-This leaves Swords 1/72 kit which has been released as a double boxing.
+This aircraft had been badly served by model kit companies, with just the very basic 1/72 Supermodel, Frog & Revell kits and the poor 1/50 SMER/Artiplast kit to choose from.
+Since then, others have come and gone.
+This includes Pacific Coast Models impressive 1/32 kit, the 1/72 Misterkit resin kit, the 1/48 RCR resin and Classic Airframe kits.
+Both Special Hobby & Flying Machines produced a range of good quality 1/72 & 1/48 kits but they are getting scarce, leaving just the Sword 1/72 double kit.
+Sword moulded the PCM 1/32 kit so it is a worthwhile purchase.

 FIAT G.56.
-Germany were hugely impressed with the FIAT G.55, so much so, they oversaw the development of 2 G.56 prototypes fitted with the more powerful DB.603 engine.
-It had an official top speed of 425mph but is known to have reached 430 to 440mph.
-It was not ordered into production even though it had demonstrated exceptional performance during testing.
-Special Hobby released a G.56 boxing of their 1/72 G.55 kit with additional resin parts.
-LF Models also released 1/48 and 1/72 resin kits.
+Germany were hugely impressed with the FIAT G.55, so much so, they oversaw the development of a G.56 variant, fitted with the powerful DB.603 engine.
+It had an official top speed of 425mph but is known to have reached 430/440mph.
+It was not ordered into production despite such exceptional performance.
+Special Hobby released a G.56 boxing of their 1/72 G.55 kit with additional resin parst and LF Models released both 1/48 & 1/72 resin kits.

 FIAT G.59.
-With insufficient supplies of the D.Benz powerplant to continue post war production of the G.55 , the decision was made in 1948 to adapt the airframe to enable the installation of the Roll Royce Merlin engine.
-The resulting airframe was given the G.59 designation.
-A bubble canopy modification was also introduced during production.
-These two changes completely changed the orignal appearance of the G.55.
-Italiankits have released a variety of conversion sets for nearly all G.59 variants, mostly in 1/72 scale.
+With insufficient supplies of the D.Benz powerplant to continue post war production of the G.55, the decision was made in 1948 to adapt the airframe to enable the installation of the Roll Royce Merlin engine.
+The resulting airframe was given the G.59 designation and a bubble canopy modification was introduced during production.
+These two changes completely changed the appearance of this aircraft.
+The now defunct Italiankits website released a variety of G.59 conversion sets, mostly in 1/72 scale.

 G.212